ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### Why doesn't the bridge hold funds in a a smart contract?

 Not using a smart contract simplifies the end-to-end transfer requirements, resulting in lower gas fees and faster transfers.

+#### Can I integrate bridge transfers into my own smart contracts?

+Currently, the bridge only supports cross-chain transfers from externally owned accounts (EOAs).
+This is because the bridge uses the same address on both networks, ensuring that funds moved across the bridge are kept within the same wallet, and there is not a way to ensure that a smart contract at a given address on Ethereum also exists at the same address on Avalanche.
+ERC20 tokens sent to the bridge address from smart contracts on the Ethereum network will not be minted as wrapped tokens on Avalanche.

+#### Is the use of tx.origin in the BridgeToken contracts safe?

+While using tx.origin to check authorization within smart contracts poses potential security risks, our use case does not.
+In the bridge contracts, tx.origin is only used to disallow smart contracts from directly calling the "unwrap" function, since the bridge currently only supports transfer from externally owned accounts.
+It is safe to do this by comparing the tx.origin value to the msg.sender value.

 #### Where can I find more information about the design?